zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 Finally, the commit command points the current branch at the new commit object.

 Which is the current branch?
-To find out, Git goes to the `HEAD` file at `.git/HEAD` and finds:
+Git goes to the `HEAD` file at `.git/HEAD` and finds:

 ```
 ref: refs/heads/master